-Off the beaten paths of Cherry Creek and Platte River, many other jogging routes wind their way out of Downtown.
-For the hearty, there is a five-miler that my pals and I call "the blue sign run."
-Start at Broadway and 16th Ave..
+Many other jogging routes wind their way out of downtown.
+For the hearty, there is a five-miler that some locals call "the blue sign run."
+Start at Broadway and 16th Avenue.
 Head east on 16th until you reach the incredible architectural edifice of East High School at City Park Esplanade.
 Turn left and jog into City Park.
 Continue along 17th Avenue until you reach - you guessed it - a big blue sign just west of the intersection of Colorado and 17th.
 Turn and retrace your steps.
 You'll see the beautifully renovated City Park lake and fountain, as well as some inner-city neighborhoods.

 The mega-hearty may extend this route by another couple of miles around City Park.
 Jog past the Denver Museum of Nature & Science on Colorado.
 Turn left on 23rd Street to jog past the Denver Zoo.
 Turn left again at York Street and follow the park's edge back to City Park Esplanade.

 But remember, this visit to Denver is your vacation or a business trip, so you may want to skip the forced march to fitness.
-A pleasant four-mile route starts at 16th Avenue and Broadway and heads east up 16th to Park Ave., where you turn right, then cross Colfax Ave. on to Franklin St. and into Cheesman Park.
+A pleasant four-mile route starts at 16th Avenue and Broadway and heads east up 16th to Park Avenue, where you turn right, then cross Colfax Avenue on to Franklin Street and into Cheesman Park.
 Run around the park's perimeter and head back the way you came after viewing one of Denver's most interesting public spaces and some mansions.